 With a renewal of funding for three years in 2020, the Better Bike Share Partnership is planning two new initiatives:

-- Living Lab program: Five cities, including Philadelphia, will receive funding over the course of 2-and-a-half years to take a deep dive into addressing a barrier or capitalizing on an opportunity to make the use of shared micromobility easier, safer and more accessible in BIPOC communities.
+- Living Lab program: Five cities, including Philadelphia, will receive funding over the course of two-and-a-half years to take a deep dive into addressing a barrier or capitalizing on an opportunity to make the use of shared micromobility easier, safer and more accessible in BIPOC communities.
 Support will include baseline and follow-up assessments to measure change over time, ongoing technical assistance and support, travel and conference stipends and widespread dissemination of best practices developed.

 - Fellowship program: Two cohorts of eight to 12 participants will engage in professional, personal and network development to support and expand the diversity of the transportation and shared micromobility field.